 Independent MP Cathy McGowan said in a statement she would "continue to supply confidence and support to the government", giving the coalition room to breathe in the lower House of Representatives.

-Turnbull said he would assume Joyce's agriculture portfolio.
+Turnbull is assuming Joyce's agriculture portfolio.

 If Joyce loses the by-election, the coalition could keep ruling as a minority government if it receives the support of independent MPs on budget matters and on votes of no confidence.